KnolCase is a case-based knowledge management tool for

 but is it local to the case file.

-Topics are used to represent all the things in human knowledge, including
+Topics are used to represent various elements of human knowledge, such as

 concepts, objects, subjects, and entities.

-If a topic represents a concept or an abstract object, it usually has a
+When a topic represents a concept or an abstract object, it typically has a

 Many common topics will already be in KnolBase and Wikidata, so topics in